mrsimoes/hlnsync/README.md

-# Overview
+## Overview

-_lnsync_ provides sync-by-content of local file trees with support for hard links.
+_lnsync_ provides sync-by-content of local file trees, with support for hard links.

-##  Features
+###  Features

-This program provides partial one-way sync of local directories by only renaming, linking and delinking, without copying or deleting file data.
-(Empty directories not on the source are also removed.)
+The main feature is partial, one-way sync of local directories by renaming, linking and delinking only, without copying or deleting file content data.
+(Though empty target directories not on the source are also removed.)

-Arbitrary renaming, linking/delinking (but not deleting) in the source is quickly replicated in the target.

-While not providing full syncing, _lnsync_ may be used as a preprocessing step for other tools such as _rsync_.
+This alows very quick target replication of arbitrary source renaming, linking/delinking (but not deleting) and may be used as a preprocessing step for full sync tools such as _rsync_.

+Other operations include finding duplicate files, checking for file content changes, and listing all hard links to a file.

+Files may be included or excluded using glob pattersn, much like rsync.

+Configuration is possible via very flexible config files.

-## Hashes
+### Hashes

 Files are identified by their content hash, using xxHash (a fast, non-cryptographic hash function).
+Both 32bit and 64bit hashes xxHash functions are available, with 32bit as default.

-To avoid recomputation, hash values are stored in local databases, one file per top directory.

-By default, the hash database is a file at the base directory with basename matching `lnsync-[0-9]+.db`.
-Only one such file should exist there.
-(A different prefix or an altogether different file may be specified.)
+To avoid recomputation, hash values are stored in local databases, a single file per file tree.
+Each database is a single file, by default with a name matching `lnsync-[0-9]+.db`.
+Only one such file should exist at each location.
+(A different naming pattern or an altogether different file location may be specified.)

 File modification times are used to detect stale hash values.
 Modification times are not synced to the target.

-Based on these hashes, additional features are provided, including duplicate detection.
+Hash databases are ignored by _lnsync_ operations.Care should be taken not to overwrite them when syncing with other tools.

-## Files vs File Paths
+## Files, File Paths, and Hard Links

-On most file systems, a file may be reached by multiple paths, which are aliases, or _hard links_, to that file.
-Removing the last hard link to a file means deleting it.
+On most file systems, the same _file_ may be reached by multiple _file paths_, also called aliases, or _hard links_.
+If there is a single hard link to a file, removing it deletes the file.

-_lnsync_ operations refer to files, not file paths.
-If a file has two links, it will not come up as a duplicate.
+Operations are on files, not file paths.
+E.g., if a file has two hard links, then by itself it does not count as a duplicate.

-## Offline Trees
+### Offline Trees

-There is also an option to save the file structure (not contents) under a directory to a combined hash/metadata database.
-These offline trees can be used in most _lnsync_ commands in place of an local directory, e.g. as the source in a sync command.
+There is also an option to save the file structure (not file contents, and not all attributes) under a directory in a combined hash/metadata database.
+These _offline trees_ can be used in most _lnsync_ commands in place of a local directory, e.g. as the source in a sync command, to reorganize a target tree according to a certain source pattern.

-## Files Handled
+### Files Handled

-Hash databases are ignored by _lnsync_ operations and care should be taken not to overwrite them when syncing with other tools.

-File ownership and permissions are ignored.
-Files which cannot be read are skipped, as are symbolic links.
+Files which cannot be read are skipped.
+File ownership and permissions are otherwise ignored.

+Symbolic links and any other file system objects are ignored.

-# Installing
+## Installing

-Install the latest version from the PyPI repository with `pip install -U lnsync` or clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and run `python setup.py install`.
+Install the latest version from the PyPI repository with `pip install -U lnsync` or else clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and then run `python setup.py install`.

-## Alternatives for Linux
+### Alternatives for Linux

 Some of the many tools for syncing with rename detection: